gumaerc-testorg/15.270-spring-2016/content/pages/readings.md

 {{< tdopen >}}

 Stout, Lynn.
 Chapters 1, 2, and 8 in _The Shareholder Value Myth: How Putting Shareholders First Harms Investors, Corporations, and the Public_.
 Berrett-Koehler Publishers, 2012.
-ISBN: 9781605098135. \[Preview with [Google Books](https://books.google.com/books?id=tdNgyImQjicC&lpg=PP1&pg=PA15#v=onepage&q&f=false)\]
+ISBN: 9781605098135. \[Preview with {{% resource_link "66e0f531-4050-4ff7-b5dc-942518de6a0c" "Google Books" %}}\]

 Bakan, Joel. _The Corporation: The Pathological Pursuit of Profit and Power_.
 Free Press, 2005, pp. 56–59.
 ISBN: 9780743247467.

 Schelling, Thomas C. "The Marketplace Is No Excuse."
 In _Choice and Consequence: Perspectives of an Errant Economist_.
-Harvard University Press, 1984, pp. 53–56. \[Preview with [Google Books](http://books.google.com/books?id=MF08nRe6jQoC&pg=PA53=onepage)\]
+Harvard University Press, 1984, pp. 53–56. \[Preview with {{% resource_link "28f0da76-882a-4094-af83-181fddfde69b" "Google Books" %}}\]

 {{< tdclose >}}